 There are many disabled children and young people who need a foster family.
 This can include children with physical disabilities, learning disabilities, sensory impairments or a combination of these.
-Capstone Foster Care has a range of foster carers who have experience and skills in caring for children and young people who have a disability and/or require specialist medical care.
+Capstone Foster Care has a range of foster carers who have experience and skills in caring for children and young people who have a disability and / or require specialist medical care.

-• Intensive support placements
+Intensive support placements

-For children and young people who have very complex needs and/or behaviours that are especially challenging.
+For children and young people who have very complex needs and / or behaviours that are especially challenging.
+These placements are supported by experienced foster carers.